harmonysoft-tech/traute/core/javac/README.md

 ## 7. Evolution

 Current feature set is a must-have for runtime *null*-checks, however, it's possible to extend it.
-Here are some idea on what might be done:
+Here are some ideas on what might be done:
 * support *NotNull* annotations on fields - insert *null*-checks in constructors for *final* fields and add *null*-check to call-sites for non-*final* fields
 * allow to specify that method arguments are *NotNull* by default (through plugin settings with filters like package/class or source code annotations like [@ParametersAreNonnullByDefault](https://www.jetbrains.com/help/idea/parametersarenonnullbydefault-annotation.html#ParametersAreNonnullByDefault) or [@NonNullByDefault](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fannotation%2FNonNullByDefault.html)) and treat all parameters not annotated by *@Nullable* as implicitly marked by *@NotNull*
-* support more checks through existing annotations like [@Contract](https://www.jetbrains.com/help/idea/contract-annotations.html) or introduce new annotations
+* support more checks implied by existing annotations like [@Contract](https://www.jetbrains.com/help/idea/contract-annotations.html) or introduce new 'assure something' annotations